 When our country was formed, women were not just second-class citizens.
 They were third- or fourth-class citizens.
 Women couldn't vote or play a significant role in the political life of the nation.
-Women, in many cases, couldn't own property and were, legally, regarded as subservient in marriage.
+Women, in many cases, couldn't own property and were legally regarded as subservient in marriage.
 The educational and economic opportunities open to women were extremely limited.
 And, of course, women were unable to have control over their own bodies.

-In the last fifty years, as the result of an enormous amount of effort on the part of the women's movement and their male allies, we as a nation have made significant progress in the fight for gender equality.
-Clearly, much, much more needs to be done but few would deny that our country has come a very long way in this struggle.
+In the last 50 years, as the result of an enormous amount of effort on the part of the women's movement and its male allies, we as a nation have made significant progress in the fight for gender equality.
+Clearly, much, much more needs to be done, but few would deny that our country has come a very long way in this struggle.
 In Vermont, Governor Madeleine Kunin has given years of service to our state after becoming the state's first female governor in 1985.
 She is an inspiration to girls throughout Vermont and the country in allowing them to know that the opportunities they have are unlimited.

-And the message of today, here in Vermont and across the country, is that we are not going back.
+At rallies in Vermont and across the country this weekend, our message was clear.
+We are not going back.
 Not only are we not going to retreat on women's rights, we are going to expand them.
-We are going forward, not backwards.
+We are going forward, not backward.

 We are not going back to the days when women could not have full access to birth control.
 Incredibly, here in the year 2012, that is exactly what the Blunt Amendment, which we defeated last month in the Senate, was all about.
-The Blunt amendment would have allowed any employer who provided health insurance, or any insurance company, the right to deny coverage for contraception or any other kind of procedure if the employer had a "moral objection" to it.
-While I am glad that we defeated this horrendous amendment, it is certainly was a sad day in our country when every Republican, save one, voted for it.
+The Blunt Amendment would have allowed any employer who provided health insurance, or any insurance company, the right to deny coverage for contraception or any other kind of procedure if the employer had a "moral" objection to it.
+While I am glad that we defeated this horrendous amendment, it certainly was a sad day in our country when every Republican, save one, voted for it.